fall 2024 admissions

 - Complete the HESI A2 examination.

-- All applicants will be required to complete the HESI A2 examination anytime between (dates TBA) at a Prometrix testing center.
+- All applicants will be required to complete the HESI A2 by the examination deadline of February 1, 2024, at 7 p.m.
+No scores will be accepted after the deadline.

-- Should applicants have any questions or need assistance please contact the following:
+- Should applicants have any questions or need assistance, please get in touch with the following:

 The baccalaureate program at the University of Florida College of Nursing is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, (202) 887-6791.